ZhaoKunqi/social-media-video-download-discord-bot/README_ENUS.md

 # Discord Twitter Video Download Bot

-[English Document (Current Page)] | [中文(中华人民共和国)文档](README.md)
+[English Document (Current Page)] | [中文文档(中华人民共和国)](README.md) | [日本語のドキュメント](README_JP.md)

-This project is a Discord bot that can automatically download videos from Twitter (x.com) links sent to it in DMs.
+This project is a Discord bot that can automatically download videos from Twitter (x.com) links received in DMs.

-It uses `yt-dlp`, a Python library and command-line program for downloading videos from x.com, to fetch videos from Twitter links.
+It uses `yt-dlp`, a Python library and command line program for downloading videos from x.com links, to get videos from Twitter links.

-After downloading, it will upload the files to an S3 bucket, and DM you back with the original Twitter link, new S3 link, and the video file as an attachment.
+After download, it will upload the files to an S3 bucket and send you a DM with the original Twitter link, new S3 link, and the video file as an attachment.

 ## Features

-- Detects Twitter links in Discord messages and automatically downloads associated videos
+- Detects Twitter links in Discord messages and automatically downloads associated videos.
-- Uploads downloaded videos to an S3 bucket
+- Uploads downloaded videos to an S3 bucket.
-- Sends back a DM with original Twitter link, S3 link, and video file attachment
+- Sends a DM containing the original Twitter link, S3 link, and video file attachment.

-## Use Ready Bot Directly
+## Direct Usage

-Currently there is a public bot available to use for free, with rate limiting to 60 videos per hour per Discord account:
+Currently a public bot is provided without S3 backup function, which can be used for free.
+The current rate limit is 60 videos per hour per Discord account.

 Bot invite link (no permission needed): https://discord.com/api/oauth2/authorize?client_id=1153911158730928128&permissions=0&scope=bot

-Just add it to any server and DM it x.com (Twitter) links.
+Just add it to any server and DM it with x.com (Twitter) links.

-## Self-Hosting
+## Self-hosting (systemd)

-Installation and usage on RHEL-based Linux distros
+Installation and usage on RHEL-based Linux distributions

-Here we use Alma Linux 9 as an example
+Alma Linux 9 is used here

 ### Prerequisites

 - Python 3.6 or higher
-- Discord API token
+- Discord bot token
-- S3-compatible object storage if you want S3 backup (otherwise set enable-s3-backup to false in config)
+- S3 compatible object storage (optional, set `enable-s3-backup` to False in config if not available)

 ### Steps

 1. Install required RPM packages:
    ```